Vizzuality/heco-invest/frontend/README.md

 | NEXT_PUBLIC_GOOGLE_ANALYTICS | Key of the Google Analytics account |
 | NEXT_PUBLIC_TRANSIFEX_API_KEY | Key of the Transifex account |

+## CI/CD

+When a pull request (PR) is created, a GitHub action runs the tests (`yarn test`) and then deploys the application to a development environment on Vercel.
+A comment will be automatically added to the PR with the link to the environment.

+When the PR is merged or commits are directly pushed to the `develop` branch (not recommended), the tests are also run and the application is deployed to the staging environment: https://heco-invest-frontend.vercel.app/.

+When a PR is merged to the `main` branch, the same process is also executed and the application is deployed to the production environment: TBD.

+It is recommended to mention the Jira task ID either in commits or the branch names so that the deployment information can be directly available in Jira.

 ## Contribution rules

 Please, **create a PR** for any improvement or feature you want to add.
 Use the `develop` branch for this.